postman-open-technologies/augur/docs/new-install.md

 sudo systemctl start rabbitmq-server
 ```

-If your setup of rabbitmq is successful your broker url should look like this:
+If your setup of rabbitmq is successful your broker url will look like this.
+You will need this later during installation:

 **broker_url = `amqp://augur:password_rabbitmq@localhost:5672/augur_vhost`**